 - Enlist help from a friend, family member, coworker or professional.
 The EAP can provide connection to services and resources to help everyone thrive.

-Start 2018 off right and avoid the holiday hangover next year.
-For additional total well-being resources, contact your Employee Assistance Program (EAP) provided by ACI Specialty Benefits at 800.932.0034 or email@example.com.
+Start the year off right and avoid the holiday hangover next year.
+For additional total well-being resources, contact your Employee Assistance Program (EAP) provided by ACI Specialty Benefits at 800.932.0034 or firstname.lastname@example.org.